Probing Sensitivity near a Quantum Exceptional Point using Waveguide Quantum Electrodynamics

-Because of the sharp change of eigenenergies near the exceptional point and the demonstrated utility of EPs in classical sensing, it has been suggested that EPs could offer enhanced quantum sensing capabilities~\cite{Chen2017, Ozdemir2019}.
-However, recent theoretical work has proven that while the sensitivity increases, the quantum noise also increases at the same rate, yielding no net signal-to-noise ratio improvement~\cite{Lau2018, Loughlin2024, Langbein2018, Ding2023, Chen2019}.
-As a result, such EP systems are not expected to enhance sensitivity beyond the standard quantum limit.

-A simple variant of this two-mode system is the passive \PT~dimer.
-In this case, there is no gain but simply an imbalance between the loss of the two modes.
+In the case of the passive \PT-dimer variant, there is no gain but simply an imbalance between the loss of the two modes.
 The \PT~symmetry is broken, and the eigenvalues are always complex.
 However, the system can easily be transformed into the familiar \PT~dimer through a gauge transformation, which corresponds to shifting the imaginary part of the energies by the average loss rate of the two modes~\cite{Ozdemir2019}.

 In this Letter, we investigate the time dynamics and sensitivity of a passive $\mathcal{PT}$-symmetric dimer constructed from a waveguide quantum electrodynamical (wQED) system of superconducting qubits.
 One qubit is strongly coupled to an open waveguide, resulting in a fixed energy decay rate $\gamma$, while simultaneously coupled to a second qubit with a much smaller loss rate at a variable rate $g$ via a transmon tunable coupler~\cite{yan2018,sung2020}.
 This setup enables in-situ tuning of the ratio between loss and coupling in order to bring the system from the \PT-symmetric regime to the regime of spontaneously-broken symmetry.